Allergies and Asthma at School

 - Asking the school for any healthcare or medication forms needed for the next school year.

-Check in with the school as needed with any concerns about allergies or asthma that come up during the school year.
+Check in with the school as needed with any concerns about allergies that come up during the school year.

 How do I know when to keep my child home from school?

 With allergies, it can be really hard to decide when to send your student to school – and when it’s a good idea to stay home.
 Especially as school reopens after the COVID-19 outbreak, it can be a tough decision.

 Anxiety can often appear as an illness in children, if you think your child is not feeling well due to anxiety, call the school to get help for your child to feel less anxious.